Sophisss/OpenSearch/Machine Learning/README.md

 # 🧠 OpenSearch Product Review Agent

-This example demonstrates how to build an  agent using **OpenSearch**, **Hugging Face embeddings**, and **Gemini** to provide natural language answers based on product reviews and is one application of the AI/ML features in OpenSearch.
+This example demonstrates how to build an  agent using **OpenSearch** ML/AI functionalities, **Hugging Face embeddings**, and **Gemini** to provide natural language answers based on product reviews and is one application of the AI/ML features in OpenSearch.

 ---